openhie/openinfoman-dhis/README.md

 It makes use of the OpenInfoMan software https://github.com/openhie/openinfoman

+It can be used for importing and exporting CSD to DHIS2

 Ubuntu Installation
 ===================
 You can easily install on Ubuntu 14.04 and Ubuntu 14.10 using the following commands